Using computer simulation. Based on examples from the infer package. Code for Quiz 13.

 The output has 500,000 rows.

-the distribution of statistics from the generated data.
+Calculate the distribution of statistics from the generated data.

-Assign the output to null_distribution_2_sample_permute
+Assign the output to null_distribution_2_sample_permute.

-Display null_distribution_2_sample_permute
+Display null_distribution_2_sample_permute.

 null_distribution_2_sample_permute